René Santiago

-René Manuel Santiago García (born April 10, 1992) is a Puerto Rican professional boxer who has held the World Boxing Organization (WBO) light flyweight title since March 2025.
+René Manuel Santiago García (born April 10, 1992) is a Puerto Rican professional boxer.
+He is a light-flyweight champion having held the World Boxing Organization (WBO) title since March 2025 and previously the World Boxing Association (WBA) title from 2025 to 2026.

 Professional career

-Santiago turned professional in 2014 and compiled a record 12–3 before facing & defeating Nicaraguan Kevin Vivas, to win the vacant WBO light flyweight interim title.
+Santiago turned professional in 2014 and compiled a record 12–3 before defeating Nicaraguan Kevin Vivas, to win the vacant WBO interim light-flyweight title.

-Santiago challenged Jonathan Gonzalez for WBO light flyweight title in San Juan, Puerto Rico on March 2, 2024.
+Santiago challenged Jonathan Gonzalez for WBO light-flyweight title in San Juan, Puerto Rico, on 2 March 2024.
 He lost the fight by unanimous decision.

 Santiago claimed the WBO light-flyweight title with a unanimous decision win over defending champion Shokichi Iwata at Ryōgoku Kokugikan in Tokyo, Japan, on 13 March 2025.

+Santiago's first defense was in an unification bout with the World Boxing Association’s (WBA) champion, Kyosuke Takami of Japan.
+Despite entering the fight as a 9–1 underdog, Santiago defeated Takami by split decision.
+The cards were 116–112, 113–115 and 111–117.

+On April 3, 2026, Santiago traveled to Tokyo for his second defense, defeating former world champion Masataka Taniguchi by unanimous decision after scoring a knockdown in the fifth round as part of the main event of a card held at the historic Korakuen Hall.